jsdelivrbot/nodejs-heroku-1/README.md

 # nodejs-heroku
-Boilerplate for people who want to host static application on heroku
+Boilerplate for people who want to host node application on heroku